mpetrovich/stylemark/README.md

 match: (optional) Regex pattern or list of files to process; by default, common source files are included

 theme:
-    assets: (optional) List of any CSS or JS files to include at the bottom of the styleguide's <head> or <body>, respectively; see Theming section
+    assets: (optional) List of any CSS and JS files to include in the generated styleguide; see Theming section
     sidebar:
         background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
         textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted

 examples:
-    template: (optional) HTML template of the example; the actual HTML content will be inserted in place of `{html}`
+    assets: (optional) List of any CSS and JS files to include in the <head> of each rendered example

-doctypeTag: (optional) For example iframes, the HTML doctype to use; defaults to "<!doctype html>"
+    doctypeTag: (optional) HTML doctype to use for each rendered example; defaults to "<!doctype html>"
+    htmlTag: (optional) <html> tag to use for each rendered example; defaults to "<html>"
+    bodyTag: (optional) <body> tag to use for each rendered example; defaults to "<body>"
-headHtml: (optional) For example iframes, HTML to insert before the closing </head> tag
+    headHtml: (optional) HTML to insert before the closing </head> tag for each rendered example
-bodyHtml: (optional) For example iframes, HTML to insert before the closing </body> tag
+    bodyHtml: (optional) HTML template of the example; the example's HTML content will be inserted in place of "{html}"

 webpackAppPath: For Webpack apps (esp.
 React, Angular, etc.), this is the `output.library` value in your webpack config
 emberAppName: For Ember apps, this is the name of the Ember app exported to the window object

-order: (optional) See below
+order: (optional) See Ordering section
 ```

-#### Category order
+#### Ordering
 The relative order of categories can be defined by prefixing a category name with `+`, `-`, or nothing:
 - Categories prefixed with `+` will be listed first
 - Categories prefixed with `-` will be listed last